 - If a request for services is denied, the requesting provider and the member will receive a letter explaining the reason for the denial and additional information regarding the grievance and appeals process.
-Denials also are communicated to the provider by telephone or fax.
-Verbal and fax denials are given within one business day of making the denial decision, or sooner if required by the member's condition. - Providers can request a copy of the criteria used to review requests for medical services. - Molina Healthcare has a full-time Medical Director available to discuss medical necessity decisions with the requesting physician at 1 (800) 377-9594.
+Denials also are communicated to the provider by telephone, fax or electronic notification.
+Verbal, fax, or electronic denials are given within one business day of making the denial decision, or sooner if required by the member's condition. - Providers and members can request a copy of the criteria used to review requests for medical services. - Molina Healthcare has a full-time Medical Director available to discuss medical necessity decisions with the requesting physician at 800-377-9495.

-Important Molina Healthcare/Molina Medicare Information
+Important Molina Healthcare Medicaid and Medicare Information